J-F-Liu/toolbox/Tool/Rust.md

 Compared to data critical sections, logic criticals have vastly different characteristics.
 You’ll usually see them perform I/O or make OS syscalls.
 These operations always have unpredictable execution times and overall the lock is held for much longer than in a data critical section.
 This means that there is usually moments in time that our task is idle and waiting on some action to complete such as waiting for a database query to come back.
 This means that you should choose an asynchronous lock such as the `Mutex<T>` provided by `tokio::sync` since it allows tokio to better schedule tasks to take advantage of the idle waiting times during the critical section.

+## Macros

+Macros come in two flavors: declarative and procedural.
+There are three kinds of procedural macros: derive, function-like, and attribute.

 ## Self-referencing struct

 When you have a lifetime <'a> on a struct, that lifetime denotes references to values stored outside of the struct.
 If you try to store a reference that points inside the struct rather than outside, you will run into a compiler error when the compiler notices you lied to it.